• Skip to main content

 • Proof of legal entry

 Some of the biggest and most reputable banks in Mexico are BBVA Bancomer, Banorte, Citibanamex, and Banco Santander.
-These large banks offer good service for international clients.
+These large banks offer good service to international clients.

 Tip: Much of Mexico is still a largely cash-based culture.
 You won’t be able to use credit cards in many places, so it is worth carrying some cash at all times.